MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M04_L04_Configure_a_Project_and_Repository_Structure_to_Support_Secure_Pipelines.md

 # Learning Lab: Configure a project and repository structure to support secure pipelines

+In this lab, explore the importance of configuring a secure project and repository structure to support pipelines in Azure DevOps.
+This lab covers fundamental concepts and best practices for organizing the project and repository structure and moving the security repository away from the application project.

 This exercise takes approximately **45** minutes.

-## Lab overview

-In this lab, understand the importance of configuring a secure project and repository structure to support pipelines in Azure DevOps.
-This lab covers fundamental concepts and best practices for organizing the project and repository structure and moving the security repository away from the application project.

-## Objectives

-After you complete this lab, you will be able to:

-- Separate a project into team projects and repositories.
-- Separate secure files between projects.
-- Move the security repository away from a project.
-- Assign project and repository permissions.
-- Organize a project and repository structure.

 ## Before you start